1-877-929-7245

 About the tour

-Join us on a magical winter journey, travelling on two wonderful heritage steam trains through the scenic valleys and mountain peaks of Germany's beloved Harz Mountains, and discover captivating World Heritage towns with timber-framed houses and cobbled lanes.
-Our base for this enchanting winter holiday is Wernigerode, a charming town with timber-framed buildings and a fairytale castle, nestled beneath picturesque snow-capped mountains.
+Join us on a magical winter journey amongst the scenic valleys and mountain peaks of Germany's Harz Mountains.
+Travel on two heritage steam trains, including the Brocken Railway, and discover World Heritage towns with medieval architecture and cobbled lanes.
+Our base is Wernigerode, a town with timber-framed buildings and a fairytale castle, nestled beneath picturesque snow-capped mountains.

 What’s included